 How secured credit cards can help rebuild credit

-Secured credit cards act like normal credit cards, except you have to put up a deposit first.
+A secured credit card acts like a normal credit card, except you have to pay a safety deposit first.
 Your deposit becomes your credit line.
 With responsible use, some banks will upgrade you to an unsecured credit card.
 If you’re building your credit, this may be a good first step toward rebuilding your financial health.

 Compare secured credit cards